kristoffer-dyrkorn/javazone2024/README.md

 - getRoads (get roads from OSM, as GeoJSON)
 - getBuildings (get buildings from OSM, as GeoJSON)

-Run the scripts by going to the root folder of the repo and type `node src/fetchers/getTerrain.mjs config.json` or similar.
-To create the full model, you will need to run through all the scripts in the list.
+Run the scripts by going to the root folder of the repo and type `node src/fetchers/getTerrain.mjs config.json` and similar.
+To create the full model, you will need to run through all the scripts in this list.

-Please note that this example data source for aerial photos does not permit commercial usage of the images.
-In general, make sure you know the licences for your data sets before using them.
+Please note that the example data source for aerial photos used here does not permit commercial usage of the images.
+In general, make sure you know the licence terms for your data sets before using them.

-NOTE: The GeoTIFF flavor that the example data source provides is unfortunately not compatible with the JavaScript library used to parse GeoTIFFs in the next step.
+The example source for the terrain data produces a type of GeoTIFF that is unfortunately not compatible with the JavaScript library used to parse GeoTIFFs in the following step.
 So you will have to re-encode the downloaded GeoTIFF using the command-line tool `gdal_translate` - part of [GDAL](https://www.gdal.org/).
-The commands you need to issue before moving to the next step, are:
+The commands you need to issue before going to the next step, are:

 - `gdal_translate world-terrain.tiff world-terrain-fixed.tiff`
 - `rm world-terrain.tiff`